Nolan Jones Preview, Player Props: Rockies vs. Twins

-Nolan Jones -- with a slugging percentage of .788 in his past 10 games, including three home runs -- will be in action for the Colorado Rockies against the Minnesota Twins, with Joe Ryan on the hill, on September 29 at 8:10 PM ET.
+Nolan Jones -- with a slugging percentage of .697 in his past 10 games, including two home runs -- will be in action for the Colorado Rockies versus the Minnesota Twins, with Emilio Pagan on the hill, on September 30 at 8:10 PM ET.

-In his last game, he racked up three RBI (going 1-for-5 with a double) against the Dodgers.
+He strung together three hits (going 3-for-5 with an RBI) in his last game against the Twins.

 Sportsbook Promo Codes